-A wonderful Book Week idea for schools is to have a puppetry workshop where students can learn how to perform with puppets.
+Another great Book Week idea for schools is to have a puppetry workshop where students can learn how to perform with puppets.

 In the session, we do a brief introduction to different types of puppetry (marionettes, shadow puppetry, glove puppets, ventriloquism), and then we learn about our form of puppetry specifically, which is the Muppet-style rod puppets and live-hands puppets first made famous by Jim Henson (Sesame Street, The Muppets, Fraggle Rock).
 We cover the basic techniques – lip sync, walking, arm rod manipulation, and how to combine all of this with character voices to express emotions.
 We also learn how to move the puppets rhythmically to music, while lip syncing.

 There will be an opportunity for volunteers from the class to perform short scenarios on stage to demonstrate what they’ve learned.
 We can even get them into small groups to come up with a story to perform with the puppets.

 During one Book Week, we spent the entire week at Belmont State School teaching three puppetry classes a day.
 By the end of the week, all 1000 students from Prep to Grade 6 had learnt how to be a puppeteer in the Muppet style, and how to incorporate puppetry into their storytelling.

 At a Book Week event held at St. John’s Anglican College in Forest Lake, we ran our workshop for students and parents at at very special 6pm presentation in the school library!

 Whether held in the hall, the activities room, the school library or a classroom, these Book Week puppetry workshops are very hands on, informative and fun.